kangdu9377/a99-ateam/docs/planning.md

 - form for creating/updating users

 ## BACK_END: Sam
-- need to make database with usernames, passwords, high score
+- need to make database with usernames, passwords, other info
+- need to make database of high scores

 ## GAME: Sarah
 - have duke devil be the mole